henryblu/ML-Powered-WiFi-Tracker/README.md

 If your ESP32 board has two USB-C ports, connect to the **left** port for flashing and monitoring.
 The right port is typically for USB-OTG and does not provide the USB-to-serial connection used by `idf.py`.
+Using the wrong port can result in null responces when monitoring the device or trying to pull the csi information.

 ## Build and flash